open-ephys/next-gen-system/Specification.md

 ## Overview

-A Open Instruments compatible system consists of one or more data sources or effectors that interact with  software on a PC via a series of standardized interfaces.
-The Open Instruments standard does not specify or constrain the design of either the data sources, nor the software used for data acquisition, but specifies a flexible interconnect between the two.
+An Open Instruments compatible system consists of one or more data sources or effectors, termed 'daughter devices', that interact with software on a PC via a series of standardized interfaces.
+The Open Instruments standard does not specify or constrain the design of either the daughter devices, nor the software used for data acquisition, but specifies a flexible interconnect between the two.

 ![Example hardware configuration of a Open Instruments system with threesd